All Hallows’ Eve

 🎃Jack o Lanterns: Pumpkins are carved as a reminder of a legend of a stingy man named Jack.
 Jack made a deal with the devil that he couldn’t go to hell when he died.
 Jack was too wicked to enter Heaven and because of his deal, he couldn’t enter Hell.
 Because of this the devil threw him a coal from hell.
 Jack found a nearby garden and hollowed out a turnip to light the way as he wanders the earth, waiting out his purgatory.
 We remember Jack’s wandering and the souls of the departed who return to earth on the night when the veil between the worlds is thinnest.
 This story reminds us to live lives that do not resemble jacks wickedness.
 Jack o lanterns are also symbolic of souls with their candles giving light and “life”.
 In Catholic culture a person’s baptismal candle is sometimes burned down to the wick after the die to recall that they will rise to life with Christ for we who are baptized are baptized into His death and resurrection.
 Legend of Stingy Jack Cartoon

 🧙🏼♀️Witches: Witches like the subjects right above, symbolize wickedness and evil and remind us of the reality of evil in our world.
 Witches with ugly depictions are depictions of their souls as they have bound themselves to the devil.
-While the color green originated with making of the Wizard of Oz for drama, most all of the symbols are related to what society would deem a crone or hag.
-This ties into a pagan goddess who is similar to the common legend of Father Time.
-An old aged person with signs of frail humanity who controls time.
-Witches and other Halloween Symbols
+While the color green originated with the making of the Wizard of Oz (and now my favorite, Wicked and Wicked: For Good) for drama, most all of the symbols are related to what society would deem a crone or hag as well as the women who nursed people back to help and were accused of witchcraft.
+The hat was worn by women during the era of persecution whose symbolism had come down to us today.
+The broom a common household item was used for witch's transportation because ointments would be applied to broom handles to apply to the skin.
+Their hallucinogenic properties were akin to flying.
+Finally the witch’s cauldron, spells and brew is just a manipulation of women who provided healing remedies whose assistance was later demonized and their remedies turned to evil.
+These symbols also tie into a pagan goddess who is similar to the common legend of Father Time: An old aged person with signs of frail humanity who controls time.

 🦇🕷🐈⬛ 🦉🐦⬛Bats, spiders, black cats, owls, crows or ravens and creatures of the night: These creatures are associated with witches and vampires sometimes called familiars.
 This is mostly because they are nocturnal and to be associated with night is to be associated with evil in olden times.
 Due to this unfortunately black cats are often less adopted and are targeted on Halloween.
 Ravens or crows are known as harbingers of death when you hear their call.
 But really creatures of the night are just harmless and understood and are representations of what we’re afraid of.
 See more about witches and vampires above.